 Reason two: metrics in the biological sample context matters in threshold selection

 The biology of the sample or an experimental treatment may affect the single cell quality control metrics in a predictable way.

 For example, you might be tempted to set the maximum percentage of mitochondrial counts threshold to 15%, because a higher percentage is typically indicative of a damaged cell.
 However, if you are working with a more metabolically active tissue, such as the kidney, a maximum threshold of ~30% makes more biological sense (Liao et al. 2020).

 Perhaps you are working with a dissociated tumor sample and expecting some infiltrating normal cells, which are known to be smaller than the tumor cells.
-It stands to reason that smaller cells will have less total RNA content, so we would expect their total count to be lower.
-In this case, it might make sense to lower the minimum total count threshold so you don’t inadvertently exclude a sub-population of infiltrating normal cells.
+It stands to reason those smaller cells will have less total RNA content, so we would expect their total count to be lower.
+In this case, it might make sense to lower the minimum total count threshold, so you don’t inadvertently exclude a sub-population of infiltrating normal cells.

 Figure 2.
-A frequency distribution of total counts from a dissociated glioma sample.
+Frequency distribution of total counts from a dissociated glioma sample.
 The data is from the MGH56 sample taken from (Venteicher et al. 2017), processed and visualized in Partek Flow v9.
 Setting the minimum total count threshold where the broken red line is will inadvertently exclude the infiltrating microglial sub-population

 These are just a couple of examples of things to consider when selecting a single cell QA/QC threshold.
-Other things to consider are the expected effects of treatments, gene knock-outs, and sample handling on the three quality metrics.
+Other things to consider are the expected effects of treatments, gene knockouts, and sample handling on the three quality metrics.